russhwolf/multiplatform-settings/README.md

     implementation "com.russhwolf:multiplatform-settings-android:0.1-alpha5"

-In your `konan` module, add an `expectedBy` dependency on the common module as well as an artifact dependency, Assuming you want to expose a framework named `MyKotlinFramework` to your ios project, this would look like
+In your `kotlin-platform-ios` module, add an `expectedBy` dependency on the common module as well the dependency

-    artifactMyKotlinFramework "com.russhwolf:multiplatform-settings-ios:0.1-alpha5"
+    implementation "com.russhwolf:multiplatform-settings-ios:0.1-alpha5"

 See also the sample project, which uses this structure.